travis/factual-clojure-driver/README.md

 	 :category "Food & Beverage"}
 ````

-So I wonder what Yelp has to say about this place.
-Let's use Crosswalk to find out.
+No let's use Crosswalk to fine out what Yelp has to say about this place.
 Note that we use Aroma Cafe's :factual_id from the above results...

 ````clojure
 	> (fact/crosswalk :factual_id "eb67e10b-b103-41be-8bb5-e077855b7ae7" :only "yelp")